 Third-party testing and audits of Threema

 Threema is audited regularly.
 This third-party testing by independent security experts covers all aspects of the service’s security.
-At the time of this review, the most recent audit was performed by the IT Security group at Münster University of Applied Sciences.
+At the time of this review in January 2021, the most recent audit was performed in 2020 by Cure53.
+What did the auditors have to say?

 We did our hands-on testing by installing the app on two Android phones.
 We also tested the web client, which needs to be connected to an instance of the mobile app.